capybara-language/compiler/README.md

 ## Capybara Programming Language

-Capybara is a statically typed, metaprogrammable, declarative, dependently typed programming language that compiles to ZPL.
+Capybara is a metaprogrammable, declarative, statically and dependently typed programming language that compiles to ZPL.
 Capybara is just a rename of Ink programming language.

 ### Examples